NHS Covid Pass

-If we do not have you recorded as housebound we would ask you to attend a surgery-based clinic for vaccination.
+If we do not have you recorded as housebound we would advise you to attend a local walk-in clinic for vaccination.

-I am not a registered patient, can you vaccinate me?
+I am not a registered patient, can I be vaccinated?

-- you are currently living away from your usual GP practice and cannot get to a Mass Vaccination Centre - to book with us we will need to know your NHS Number and Date of Birth
+- you are currently living away from your usual GP practice and cannot get to a Mass Vaccination Centre - to book you will need to know your NHS Number and Date of Birth

-- you are a local resident registered with a private GP - if you are not called by the National Booking Service, you can book straight in with us if you already have an NHS Number or you could register with us to obtain an NHS number
+- you are a local resident registered with a private GP - if you are not called by the National Booking Service, you can book directly if you already have an NHS Number or you could register with us to obtain an NHS number

-- you are not a usual resident of this country but are currently staying here - without an NHS number we will be unable to use our normal booking system however we will be able to advise you when you can attend for vaccination.
-We will add you as a temporary resident and enter your vaccination electronically onto the national system
+- you are not a usual resident of this country but are currently staying here - without an NHS number you will be unable to use the normal booking system however you can be vaccinated and your vaccination added electronically onto the national system